 Physiology and psychology define the basic unit of hearing as the ‘auditory object’.
 For example when an orchestra plays, a listener is able to hear and identify each instrument as a separate auditory object: a drum, or a saxophone, or bass.

 While attention to sound is not necessary for hearing, it may guide hearing.
 It is possible, for example, to focus on one part of a mixture of sounds and block out the rest.
-For example, with careful listening to a group such as is pictured here, a person could chose to listen to the drum and tune out the other music.
+With careful listening to a group such as is pictured here, a person could chose to listen to the drum and tune out the other music.

 How the human ear detects sound waves